FRACTIONAL CGO ENGAGEMENTS AND SENIOR FULL-TIME SEATS, CONSIDERED SELECTIVELY

 - Teams that want a fractional title, not fractional output

-- Founders who want an advisor seat, not an operator seat
+- Founders who want an advisor seat, not an executive seat

 TRACK RECORDS